 It is essential to find the right family counselor to help with these matters.
 It is perhaps even more important to be upfront about why the family is attending therapy.
 Generally, family therapists and counselors don’t screen for substance abuse, and substance abuse counselors need proper training to practice family therapy.

 The most likely place to find a professional capable of family therapy which is focused on substance abuse is at a formal addiction treatment center.
-Contact The Bluffs to learn about the options available for you and your family.
+Contact Vertava Health of Ohio to learn about the options available for you and your family.